codmccabe/Math1431/doc/chapter4/.ipynb_checkpoints/41-checkpoint.md

 :label: inverseExam3
 Let $f(x)=8x+5$ and $g(x)=\frac{1}{8}x-\frac{5}{8}$.
 We have shown, $g(x)=f^{-1}(x)$.

-Before the discussion of inverse function we would solve the equation $f(x)=2$ in the following way.
+Before the discussion of the inverse function, we would solve the equation $f(x)=2$ in the following way.

 \begin{align*}
     f(x) & = 2\\